jshun/ppopp20-ae/README.md

 The command below runs all of the scalability experiments in the paper as reported in Table 2, and outputs the numbers to a file.
-The parallel times in the paper use all hyper-threads, and our script prints the times using all hyper-threads as well as times using half of the hyper-threads.
+The parallel times in the paper use all hyper-threads, and our script prints the times using all hyper-threads.
 Experiments on more than 4 threads are run three times, except for MIS, which is only run once since the program modifies the input.

 Edge-aware parallelization is used for the Orkut-group, Web, and LiveJournal hypergraphs due to their highly-skewed degree